1 9 6 9 – 1 9 7 3 (USA)

 It became the most successful game show ever produced and shown on Australian television.

 The series began on the Nine Network early in 1980 and apart from the short four-week summer break each year, has been transmitted in the same prime-time slot of 7:00 PM, five nights a week until 2001.
+It was revived in Australia again in 2005.

 The outstanding rating success of Sale in the Australian television market made it easier to sell the format elsewhere.
 Thus the company re-versioned Sale of the Century in five other territories: Hong Kong (RTV, 1982); United States (NBC, 1982 – 1988); United Kingdom (Sky, 1989 – 1991); New Zealand (TVNZ, 1989 – 1993); and Germany (Telos/DSP, 1990 – 1993).